amonsosanz/zkid-labs-update-ecosystem-logos/README.md

 Some notes:

  * The name of the layer in GIMP must match the name of the organization in `logo_ids.json` but **removing all the dots (.)**.
- * When exporting, make sure the option "Use layer size" is selected in the plugin, so all exported PNGs are 400x400.
+ * When exporting, make sure the option "Use layer size" is **NOT selected** in the plugin, so all exported PNGs are 400x400.